Jihlava: 13th–14th centuries

 Jihlava was originally a Slavic market village with a small Church of Saint John the Baptist, established on a trade route around 1200.
 The first written mention of Jihlava is from 1233.
 The mining of silver began here in 1234 and the royal mining town was established between 1233 and 1240.
 Jihlava thus became the oldest mining town in what is today the Czech Republic.

 The village was originally located on the left bank of the river Jihlava, but with the expansion of mining and the influx of inhabitants, the town spread to the right bank, where its historic centre was established.
-The regular plan of the rectangular network of streets with a large square in the middle was given by the building regulations of King Ottokar II of Bohemia from 1270.
+The regular plan of the rectangular network of streets with a large square in the middle was given by the building regulations of King Ottokar II from 1270.
 Royal privileges guaranteed prosperity and Jihlava soon became one of the most powerful cities in the kingdom.
 It was protected by a massive fortification and coins were minted here.
 It became the first city in Central Europe where mining law was codified.

 Mining attracted settlers from Bavaria, Saxony and other German-speaking regions to the city.
 Gradually a large German-speaking community was established here.